 - Luxury vehicle.
 Certain makes, like Mercedes Benz and Lexus, require special glass straight from the manufacturer.
 This increases the cost of glass.

 - OEM glass.
-Using an aftermarket windshield can greatly lower the cost of a replacement.
+Using an aftermarket product can greatly lower the cost of a replacement.
 However, using OEM glass provides higher quality.

-You might have been asking yourself, “Will my insurance cover windshield repair?”
+You might have been asking yourself, “Will my policy cover repair?”
 Usually, the better question to start with is whether you can repair it at all or if you’ll need auto glass replacement instead.

 Luckily, when you call your insurance company to tell them about the issue, they’ll send a professional to take a look at your vehicle.
 They’ll be able to tell right away whether a repair or replacement would work best for your specific scenario.

 In general, cracks that are less than 3 inches in length and don’t obscure the driver’s line of vision can be repaired.
-Each state may also have its own guidelines about which types of cracks can be repaired without requiring a replacement windshield.
-But if you’d like a general idea before your technician arrives, here is some information on the different types of cracks and chips your windshield can sustain:
+Each state may also have its own guidelines about which ones can be repaired without requiring a replacement.
+But if you’d like a general idea before your technician arrives, here is some information on the different types of damage your windshield can sustain:

 - Floater crack.
-This can be any type of crack that doesn’t extend to the edge of the window.
-Once a floater crack reaches within 2 inches of the edge of the windshield, you’ll probably need a replacement.
+This can be any type that doesn’t extend to the edge of the window.
+Once a floater reaches within 2 inches of the edge of the glass, you’ll probably need a replacement.

 - Crack chip.
-A crack ship is a small gouge in your window from a rock or other particle.
-Usually, you’ll notice an impact point with one or more cracks radiating outward.
-Short cracks are less than 6 inches in length, long cracks are more than 6 inches, and edge cracks extend to the edge of the windshield.
+A chip is a small gouge in your window from a rock or other particle.
+Usually, you’ll notice an impact point with one or more lines radiating outward.
+Short ones are less than 6 inches in length, long ones are more than 6 inches, and edge cracks extend to the edge.

 - Bullseye crack.
 This unique formation has a cone in the outer layer of glass that creates a darker circle where the impact took place.
-Unfortunately, these types of cracks are harder to repair, so you may need a windshield replacement if this happens to you.
+Unfortunately, these types are harder to repair, so you may need a replacement if this happens to you.

 - Combination crack.
-A combination crack is just like it sounds — a mix of one or more of the types of cracks and chips listed above.
-Having multiple cracks can make the windshield harder to repair, so you’ll usually need a replacement in this instance.
+A combination is just like it sounds — a mix of one or more of the types listed above.
+Having multiple cracks can make for harder repairs, so you’ll usually need a replacement in this instance.

-Repairing the glass will always cost less than replacement.
+Repairing the glass damage will always cost less than full glass coverage replacement.
 If you’re paying out of pocket, you’ll most likely want to use the less expensive option.
-If your insurance covers it, they’ll probably be the ones to decide whether to repair or replace it.
+If your policy covers it, they’ll probably be the ones to decide whether to repair or replace it.
 Typically, they’ll go with the least expensive viable option.

-Regardless of whether you have your windshield repaired or replaced, the process should only take about 30 minutes.
+Regardless of whether you have your windshield crack is repaired or replaced, the process should only take about 30 minutes.
 That means you’ll be back on the road in no time!

 Does Car Insurance Cover a Broken Window?

-Yes, if you have the appropriate insurance, such as comprehensive.
-As you can see, car insurance is pretty great for covering a cracked or broken windshield.
+Yes, if you have the appropriate coverage, such as comprehensive.
+As you can see, some policies are pretty great for covering a broken windshield.
 But what about the rest of the windows in your car?
-While windshields typically suffer the most damage, it’s not unheard of for debris to fly up and crack the glass.
+It’s not unheard of for debris to fly up and breach the glass.
 You might also have a broken window if you’ve recently suffered a break-in or were in an accident.

 Cost of a Broken Window Replacement

-Just because the glass is smaller doesn’t mean replacing a car window is any cheaper than a windshield.
+Just because the glass damage is smaller doesn’t mean replacing a car window is any cheaper.
 In fact, it falls in about the same price range — typically several hundred dollars.
 That’s because it’s a more labor-intensive job, so you’ll need to pay more for the time spent installing the window.